jasmines-co/best_website_ever/README.md

 * [Contact Info](https://github.com/jasmines-co/best_website_ever/tree/master#contact-info)

 ## What is ToshiText
+Provides the ability to send blockchain payments via text message.
 This a class project developed by five students for the Software Professional Development(SPD) 1.3 at Make School in San Francisco, California

 ## Goal of ToshiText
 To enable people of across the world to take control of their personal finances